Azure/iot-edge-v1/bindings/nodejs/devdoc/nodejs_bindings_hld.md

     loop.

--   When the *libuv* idle handler is invoked, it creates an instance of a proxy object for the Message Bus (conforming to the `MessageBus` interface defined above).
+-   When the *libuv* idle handler is invoked, it creates an instance of a proxy object for the message broker (conforming to the `MessageBus` interface defined above).

 -   If this is the first time that a Node JS module is being loaded, then it